Introduction of Tu Si Zi:Dodder Seed or Semen Cuscutae.

 (2).Cuscuta australis R.Br.

-Cuscuta australis R.Br.:growing plant Botanical description: The plant is commonly known as Nán Fāng Tú Sī Zǐ (literally it means south area Cuscuta, or South Dodder Seed).
-Annual parasitic herbs.
-Stems are twining, golden, slender, 1 mm in diameter, leafless.
+yellowish flowering plant of Cuscuta australis R.Br grow on some host plants with purple flowers Botanical description: The plant, Cuscuta australis R.Br is commonly known as Nán Fāng Tú Sī Zǐ (means south area Cuscuta, or South Dodder Seed).
+An annual parasitical herb.
+Stems are twining, golden yellow, slender, 1 mm in diameter, and aphyllous (afoliate, leafless).

-Inflorescence is lateral, few flowers or many flowers cluster into a small umbel or small group inflorescence, racemes are nearly absent; Bracts and bracteoles are all small, scaly; Pedicels are slightly stout, 1~2.5 mm long; Calyx is cup-shaped, base is connate, 3~5 lobes, oblong or subrounded, usually unequal, ca. 0.8~1.8 mm, apex is rounded; Corolla is milky or yellowish, cup-shaped, ca. 2 mm long, lobes are ovate or oblong, the apex is rounded, ca. As long as corolla tube, upright, persistent; Stamens are inserted in corolla lobes, slightly shorter than corolla lobes; Scales are small, the margin is shortly fringed; Ovary is oblate, 2 styles, equal or slightly unequal, stigma is globose.
+Inflorescences are lateral, few flowers or many flowers cluster into an umbellule or small glomerule, peduncles are nearly absent; Bracts and bracteoles are both small, scaly; Pedicels are slightly stout, 1~2.5 mm long; Calyx is cyathiform (cuplike), base connate, 3~5 lobes, oblong or orbicular (subrotund), usually unequal in size, about 0.8~1.8 mm long, the apex is rounded; Corolla is creamy white (milky white) or faint yellow (pale yellow), cyathiform, about 2 mm long, lobes are oval (egg-shaped) or oblong, the tip is rounded, about equal length as corolla tube, upright, persistent; Stamens are inserted in the curved and absent part of the corolla lobes, slightly shorter than corolla lobes; Scales are small, the margin is shortly penicillate (fringelike); Ovary is oblate, 2 styles, of equal length or slightly unequal length, stigma is spheric (globular shape).

-Ecological Environment: the plant is parasitic on the side of the field, the roadside leguminous, wormwood Compositae, Verbenaceae chasteex, and other herbs or small shrubs, at an area with an altitude of 50~2,000 meters above sea level.
-It is distributed in the middle and lower reaches area of the Yangtze River, north area, northwest area, southwest area, the Zhujiang River area, Taiwan, and other areas of China.
-It is also distributed in Central, southern, eastern Asia, some areas of Southeast Asia, and even Oceania.
+Ecological Environment: The plant, Cuscuta australis R.Br is parasitic on herbaceous plants or semishrub of Leguminosae, Artemisia genus of Compositae family, and Vitex L. genus of Verbenaceae family, on field sides and roadsides, and in areas at altitudes of 50~2,000 meters above sea level.
+It is distributed in the middle and lower reaches of the Yangtze River, the northern and northwest areas, the southwest area, the Zhujiang River area, Taiwan, and other areas of China.
+It is also distributed in Central, southern, and eastern Asia, some areas of Southeast Asia, and even Oceania.

-Cuscuta australis R.Br.:flowering plant Characters of herbs: The herb is similar to the above species, but the seeds are oval, the ventral ridge lines are not obvious, and the sizes are quite different, the long diameter is 0.7~2.0 mm, and the short diameter is 0.5~1.2 mm.
-The surface is light brown to brown, with a beak-shaped protrusion at one end and leaning to one side.
-Under a magnifying microscope, the hilum of the seed is slightly concaved, which is located on the lower side of the seed apex.
+flowering plant of Cuscuta australis R.Br. with yellow flowers grow on some host plant Characters of herbs: The herb is similar to the seeds of Cuscuta chinensis Lam., but the seeds are oval (egg-shaped), the ventral ridge lines are inconspicuous, and the sizes are quite different, the long diameter (major diameter) is 0.7~2.0 mm, and the short diameter (minor diameter) is 0.5~1.2 mm.
+The surface is hazel (pale brown) to brown, one end has a coronoid (beak-shaped) protrusion and leaning to one side.
+Under a magnifying glass, one can see that the hilum is slightly concave, and is located on the lower side of the seed tip.

 (3).Cuscuta japonica Choisy.

-Cuscuta japonica Choisy.:flowering plant Botanical description: The plant is commonly known as Jīn Dēng Téng (literally it means Gold Lamp Vine).
-Annual parasitic twining herb, stems are stout, fleshy, 1~2 mm in diameter, yellow, often purplish-red nodular spots, glabrous, much-branched, leafless.
+reddish flowering plant of Cuscuta japonica Choisy with small yellowish flower spikes grow on green host plants Botanical description: The plant, Cuscuta japonica Choisy is commonly known as Jīn Dēng Téng (means Gold Lamp Vine).
+Annual parasitic twining herb, stems are stout and strong, succulent, 1~2 mm in diameter, yellow, often has prunus (violet-red) tubercular spots, glabrous, many-branched, aphyllous (afoliate, leafless).

-Cuscuta japonica Choisy.:growing plant Flowers are sessile or few sessile, forming spikes, it grows up to 3 cm long, base is often much-branched; Bracts and bracteoles are scaly, ovoid, ca. 2 mm long, apically pointed, entire, thickened along the back; Calyx is bowl-shaped, fleshy, ca. 2 mm long, 5-lobed nearly to base, lobes are ovoid or suborbicular, equal or unequal, apex is pointed, abaxially often purplish-red tuberculate; Corolla is campanulate, reddish or greenish-white, 3~5 mm long, apex is 5-lobed, lobes are ovate-triangular, obtuse, upright or slightly reflexed, 2~2.5 times shorter than corolla tube; 5 stamens, inserted between lobes of corolla throat, anthers are ovoid, yellow, filaments are absent or scarcely absent; 5 scales, oblong, the margin is fringed, inserted at base of corolla tube, elongated to middle or above middle tube; Ovary is globose, smooth, glabrous, 2-locules, style is slender, connate 1, as long as ovary or slightly longer, stigma is 2-lobed.
+reddish plant of Cuscuta japonica Choisy grow on some green host plants Flowers are sessile or subsessile, compose spikes, it grows up to 3 cm long, base is often many-branched; Bracts and bracteoles are scaly, oval (egg-shaped), about 2 mm long, tip is pointed, entire, thickened along the back; Calyx is calathiform (bowl-shaped), succulent, about 2 mm long, 5-lobed and is nearly to the base, lobes are oval or orbicular (subrotund), equal length or unequal length, tip is pointed, the back surface often has prunus (violet red) tubercules; Corolla is campanulate (bell-shaped), faint red (pale red) or greenish-white, 3~5 mm long, apex is 5-lobed, lobes are ovate-triangular, blunt, upright or slightly reflexed, 2~2.5 times shorter than the length of the corolla tube; 5 stamens, inserted between lobes of corolla throat part, anthers are oval, yellow, filaments are absent or nearly absent; 5 scales, oblong, the margin is penicillate (fringelike), inserted at base of corolla tube, elongated and stretch to the middle part or above middle part of the corolla tube; Ovary is spheric shape (globular), smooth, glabrous, 2-loculed, style is slender, connate to one, as long as the ovary or slightly longer, stigma is 2-lobed.

-Capsularfruit is ovoid, ca. 5 mm long, subbasal parietal cleft.
+Capsularfruits are ovoid, about 5 mm long, subbasal part is circumscissile.
 1~2 seeds, smooth, 2~2.5 mm long, brown.
-Its flowering period is in August, fruiting in September.
+Its flowering period is in August, and the fruiting period is in September.

-Cuscuta japonica Choisy.:growing plant Ecological Environment: The plant is distributed in the north and south areas of China.
+reddish plants of Cuscuta japonica Choisy. grow on some green host plant Ecological Environment: The plant, Cuscuta japonica Choisy is distributed in the north and south areas of China.
 It is parasitic on herbs or shrubs.
-It is also distributed in some other areas of SouthEast Asia.
+It is also distributed in some other areas of Southeast and Northeast Asia.

-Characters of herbs: The seed is large, with a long diameter of about 3 mm and a short diameter of 2~3 mm, and its surface is light brown or yellowish-brown.
-The herb of better grade has full grains.
+Characters of herbs: The seed is bigger, the long diameter (major diameter) is about 3 mm, and the short diameter (minor diameter) is 2~3 mm, and its surface is hazel (pale brown) or yellowish-brown.
+The herb of a better grade has full grains.

 QR codeURL QR code: